CONTENTS

 Kinetic energy is a function of mass and speed, flywheels can, therefore, come in all different shapes and sizes.
 Interestingly, the laws of physics tell us that large diameter and heavy flywheels store more energy than smaller diameter and lighter flywheels.
 However, flywheels that spin faster store much more energy than ones that spin slower.
 This is the key point that you need to remember when thinking about the Keiser flywheel.

-Putting this another way… The physics of flywheels tells us that if you take a heavy flywheel and double its weight it will store twice as much energy if you keep the speed the same.
 However, if you take the same flywheel and spin it twice as fast, you will quadruple how much energy it stores.
-That is why top flywheel designers (think racing cars, and yes the Keiser spin bikes) use high-speed flywheels rather than heavy, massive ones. |
+That is why top flywheel designers (think racing cars, and yes the Keiser spin bikes) use high-speed flywheels rather than heavy, massive ones.

 Bike Designers Have Two Main Options When Designing Their Flywheels